xtuml/bridgepoint/doc-bridgepoint/notes/10525_deployments/10525_deployments_dnt.md

 8.1 Documentation for this work will be incorporated into the documentation provided as part of issue #10320 [[2.7]](#2.7).

+8.2 Things to be added/changed
+- This is a metamodel change.
+Update the welcome metamodel project
+- palette and context menu doc

 ### 9. Unit Test

 TODO

+Update GPS Watch example to use deployments, demonstrate that it still works

 ### End